Bloom Into You: Early development

-Besides it being in the yuri genre, Nakatani had not decided on any story details before accepting Kusunoki's offer.
+Besides the work being in the yuri genre, Nakatani had not decided on any story details before accepting Kusunoki's offer.
 She developed many ideas for different plots and characters, almost all of which were ultimately scrapped, except for Touko's character design.
-The editor-in-chief suggested a "secret love," which Nakatani noticed was common to the yuri genre in stories where the characters had to keep their same-sex relationship secret due to both being girls.
-Nakatani did not want to focus the narrative's attention on the social challenges of girl-girl relationships, as she felt it would be too simple and was more interested in exploring the characters' personal flaws.
-Thus, she thought of a twist on the idea, wherein rather than keeping their love secret from others, the drama would come from two girls keeping their love secret from each other.
+The editor-in-chief suggested a "secret love", which Nakatani noticed was common to the yuri genre in stories where the characters had to keep their same-sex relationship secret due to both being girls.
+Nakatani did not want to focus the narrative on the social challenges of girl-girl relationships, as she felt it would be too simple, and was more interested in exploring the characters' personal flaws.
+Thus, she thought of a twist on the idea, where rather than keeping their love secret from others, drama would come from two girls keeping their love secret from each other.
 This became the impetus for what would become Yuu and Touko's romance story.

 Kusunoki proposed a "light and dark" yuri story to Nakatani, where a "dark" lead character would be in some way redeemed by the "light" character, as this was a dynamic seen in other yuri manga he had previously enjoyed.
-Touko was created first as the "dark" half of the pairing, while Yuu was made to fill the "light" role.
+Touko was created first as the "dark" half of the pairing while Yuu was made to fill the "light" role.
 Nakatani wanted Touko to be attractive but "troublesome," and designed her to appear superficially perfect, while in reality being a difficult person with deep emotional insecurities and self-hatred, who would confess her love but not wish to be reciprocated.
 From there, Nakatani developed Yuu as the type of girl who she imagined would be able to help and eventually come to love Touko.